platformsh/platformsh-docs/docs/src/guides/micronaut/micronaut-data.md

 ## 2. Grant access to the service through a relationship

-Your `.platform.app.yaml` file will require a [`relationship`](/configuration/app/relationships.md) in order to have access to the new service.
+Your `.platform.app.yaml` file requires a [`relationship`](../../configuration/app/app-reference.md#relationships) in order to have access to the new service.

 {{< readFile file="src/registry/images/examples/full/postgresql.app.yaml" highlight="yaml" >}}